AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/variableAttributes.rst

 Unit prefix
 -----------

-The unit prefix is a piece of text that is placed *before* any units symbol.
+The **Unit prefix** is a piece of text that is placed *before* any units symbol.
 This can be useful when creating a compound unit where the first one is fixed.

 It can also be used to quickly **add a unit** where there is **only one choice**.

+Supports Markdown formatting and inline LaTeX.

+.. _variableAttributesV2UnitSuffix:

 Unit suffix
 -----------

-The suffix end text gets placed *after* any units symbol.
+The **Unit suffix** text gets placed *after* any units symbol.
 Again, this is useful for creating compound units where the second part doesn't change.
-E.g., dollars per day ($/d) — so suffix end would equal "/d".
+For example, dollars per day ($/d) — so **Unit suffix** would equal "/d".
+Supports Markdown formatting and inline LaTeX.

 Base unit
 ---------